Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Additional Experimental Results

-\paragraph{Uncertainty Quantification by Contrast Type.} Table~\ref{tab:pixelwise_std_contrast} presents the pixel-wise standard deviation results broken down by contrast type.
-For T2-weighted images, PaDIS-MRI consistently demonstrates lower uncertainty than FastMRI-EDM across all dataset sizes, with differences being most pronounced at smaller dataset sizes.
-For T1 and FLAIR contrasts, the uncertainty advantage of PaDIS-MRI becomes evident at $S \geq 100$, with substantial reductions in standard deviation compared to FastMRI-EDM.
+Table~\ref{tab:pixelwise_std_contrast} presents the pixel-wise standard deviation results broken down by contrast type.
+For T2-weighted images, PaDIS-MRI consistently demonstrates lower pixel-wise standard deviation than FastMRI-EDM across all dataset sizes, with differences being most pronounced at smaller dataset sizes.
+For T1 and FLAIR contrasts, the advantage of PaDIS-MRI becomes evident at $S \geq 100$, with substantial reductions in standard deviation compared to FastMRI-EDM.
 Interestingly, at the smallest dataset size ($S=25$), FastMRI-EDM shows slightly lower uncertainty for T1/FLAIR contrasts despite its poorer reconstruction quality, perhaps because at this level its errors are dominated by bias rather than variance.